p2irc/deepplantphenomics/docs/Loaders.md

 #### Load Dataset Saved in a Pickle File

-This loader is only used in the CountCeptionModel for object counting.
-It loads dataset from a pickle file with the following format:
+Loads an object counting dataset from a pickle file. **Requires using the `CountCeptionModel`**.

+The pickled dataset is stored in the following format:

 ```
 [(image_data, count_map_data), ...]
 ```

-For each image, there is a tuple of two matrices.
-The first matrix contains the image data, and the second matrix contains the count map data.
+For each image, there is a tuple of two matrices: the first matrix contains the image data, while the second matrix contains the count map data.
 For more information about how the count map is generated, please refer to the paper https://arxiv.org/abs/1703.08710.

 ```